How to DESTROY Your Pay-Per-Click Campaign Like a Pro [SmartFocus Example]

 This is not a landing page.
 It is an abomination.
 There are so many things wrong that I don’t even know where to start.
 Let’s start from the top.

-Everything in the footer on this page is useless, and the newsletter sign up box distracts visitor from the intended action (download).
+- Everything in the footer on this page is useless, and the newsletter sign-up box distracts visitors from the intended action (download).

-Tip: Remove everything from the footer.
-Less distractions will improve your conversion rate and user experience.
+- Tip: Remove everything from the footer.
+Fewer distractions will improve your conversion rate and user experience.

 As you can see, SmartFocus failed to create a fluid experience taking a person from a click on the ad to the landing page to the download page.
-In a webinar I did last year on marketing automation mistakes (which you can download here), I talked about taking a lead on a broken bridge.
+In a webinar I did last year on marketing automation mistakes, I talked about taking a lead on a broken bridge.

 Lead generation is a journey across a bridge.
 You take a person on a walk across a bridge and when they cross they become your lead.